-Who is Inarius, and what role might he play in Diablo 4?
+Who is Inarius, and what role does he play in Diablo 4?

-But even though Inarius plays a key role in Sanctuary’s history, he’s never actually appeared in a Diablo game.
-So let’s talk about who Inarius is, how this Archangel became Lilith’s co-conspirator in the struggle to escape the Eternal Conflict, and what role he might play in Diablo 4.
+But even though Inarius plays a key role in Sanctuary’s history, he’s never actually appeared in a Diablo game before now.
+So let’s talk about who Inarius is, how this Archangel became Lilith’s co-conspirator in the struggle to escape the Eternal Conflict, and what role he plays in Diablo 4.

 Inarius lamented the pointless Eternal Conflict